seekandhit/docs-as-code-demo/README.md

 ```

 This will create a `docs` folder along with a `mkdocs.yml` configuration file.
-The `docs` folder will hold all of your markdown files, in other words your documentation.
+The `docs` folder will hold all of your markdown files, in other words, your documentation.

 We can now serve the docs and monitor the changes we make: